Save up to 25%… Shop Our Birthday Sale Now!

 What is Chaga?

+Research is needed to fully understand the exact composition of Chaga.
 One research paper estimated Chaga to be only around 10% mycelium based on microscopic observation.
 A more accurate term for Chaga is conk or canker or just plain old Chaga.

-The exterior canker that is harvested should not be confused with the actual fertile fruiting body, which normally forms under the partially detached bark on dead standing or fallen trees.
-This fruiting body is a greyish, flat thin layered mass, up to 3-4 meters long and 40-50 cm wide, with downward cascading pores, which are the spore-producing layer of polypore fungi.
+This fruiting body is a greyish, flat thin-layered mass, up to 3-4 meters long and 40-50 cm wide, with downward cascading pores, which are the spore-producing layer of polypore fungi.

-The bark has peeled away revealing the porous fruiting body. ©Terhi Joki, KÄÄPÄ Biotech, Finland.
+fruiting bodyThe bark has peeled away, revealing the porous fruiting body. ©Terhi Joki, KÄÄPÄ Biotech, Finland.

 2. Chaga is primarily wood fiber and contains Birch compounds

-After harvesting, Chaga can regrow to harvestable size again in three to ten years, and this can be repeated until the tree dies.
-Chopping off the Chaga does not kill the organism and the mycelium is still inside the tree slowly consuming it.
-Chaga is not technically a perennial by definition; it may live for years as it consumes its food source, but once that source is exhausted, it will then die for lack of nutrients.
+After harvesting, dried Chaga can regrow to harvestable size again in three to ten years, and this can be repeated until the tree dies.
+Chopping off the dry Chaga does not kill the organism, and the mycelium is still inside the tree, slowly consuming it.

 3. Chaga has been used since the 16th century!

 Russians have known about Chaga’s health benefits for a long time; the word ‘Chaga‘ is a derivative from ‘чага‘, which is the old Russian word for mushroom.
-A healing plant of renowned value throughout the world, Chaga is thought to be a potent immune-stimulating medicinal mushroom.
+A healing plant of renowned value throughout the world, Chaga is thought to be a potent immune-stimulating functional mushroom.

-Chaga became popular in the West after it was mentioned in the book, Cancer Ward, by Nobel Prize-winning Russian author Aleksandr Solzhenitsyn.
+Chaga became popular in the West after it was mentioned in the book Cancer Ward by Nobel Prize-winning Russian author Aleksandr Solzhenitsyn.
 In the book, he notes that poorer people saved money on tea by brewing Chaga.

 As early as 1955, a Chaga extract known as Befungin (Russian translation) has been sold in Russia to treat stomach and intestinal ailments.

-Smaller chunks of chaga cut from a larger piece.
+Real Mushrooms ChagaSmaller chunks of chaga cut from a larger piece.

 4. Chaga's outer crust contains melanin.

 Chaga also contains melanin, concentrated in the black outer crust, which is a complex compound that gives the skin, hair and the iris (colored part of the eye) their color.
 Our skin naturally darkens in response to sun exposure which stimulates melanocytes to produce melanin.
-Considered a potent source of melanin, Chaga may help protect the skin and hair from sun damage.
-Melanins have a role in DNA repair, mitochondria health, cell metabolism, and protection from light and radiation.
-In particular, melanins from mushrooms exhibit a high anti-inflammatory effect based on their antioxidant and gene-protecting properties.
-Melanins can decrease oxidation of fatty acids and damage of membranes creating lots of potential for skin health.8,9

 chaga tea